 There are four parts to supervisor training.
-All training is developed by the CRRH, uses an IPE model of learning, and is open to any discipline.
+All training is developed by the CRRH, uses an interprofessional education (IPE) model of learning, and is open to any discipline.
 Psychologists will have to complete extra learning modules in Part 1 to meet Psychology Board of Australia (Board) requirements.

-Psychologists wanting to become a Board approved supervisor will need to successfully complete parts 1 to 3 of the full training.
-Psychologists wanting to maintain your status as a Board approved supervisor will need to complete part 4 (Masterclass) every 5 years.
-The Board will send you the date for completion.
+Psychologists wanting to become a Board approved supervisor will need to successfully complete parts 1 to 3 of the full training in sequential order.
+Psychologists wanting to maintain their status as a Board approved supervisor will need to complete part 4 (Masterclass) at least every 5 years.
+The Board will send you your date for completion of part 4.
 You can complete either one or more Masterclasses to meet the boards requirements, or you can choose to complete part 2 of the full training as a general refresher.

 Information about each of these parts is available below.

 MC1: Critical Reflection and Planning for Feedback in Supervision

 MC2: Supervising for Ethical Practice in Rural and Remote Settings